 Make sure you have a good extractor fan for the kitchen so you’re not stuck in the room with bad smells.

-Go for integrated kitchen appliances that can be hidden behind kitchen units, and choose the quietest possible models.
+Temza Interior design studio recommends integrated kitchen appliances that can be hidden behind kitchen units, and choosing the quietest possible models.
 You don’t want to hear a washing machine spinning in the background whilst enjoying the latest episode of Game of Thrones, for example!

 Add soft furnishings for acoustics, and plenty of storage to support the function of each space.